Depression in Older Adults

 The third myth suggests that older adults may experience more chronic depression than younger adults.
 Haigh acknowledges that while the evidence of chronic depression in older adults is mixed, older adults may indeed experience higher rates of relapse and recurrence, particularly when they have medical comorbidities.
 More relapse and recurrence could contribute to more chronic forms of depression in older populations.
 The fourth myth suggests that depression in late life is more difficult to treat.
 Haigh disputes this, noting that psychotherapy and ECT are just as effective in older adults, while antidepressants may be less effective.
 Finally, the fifth myth, that psychological factors cause depression in later life, Haight refutes, stating that older people probably have better psychological resilience than younger folks, and in fact, it may be biological or social contributors causing depression in old age more than psychological.

-My initial reactions upon reading this piece were very positive.
-I enjoyed the tentative and non-dogmatic tone used in the article very much.
-Haigh and her team made it clear from the outset what they wanted to do: update Blazer's myth research based on new research in the past 20 years, and they did exactly that.
+My initial reactions upon reading this piece were positive.
+I enjoyed the thoughtful tone used in the article.
+Haigh and her team made it clear what they wanted to do: update Blazer's myth research based on new research in the past 20 years, and they did that.
 Each myth presented showed a balanced perspective, citing many diverse sources of evidence on either side and reaching a tentative conclusion in each case.
-I have a lot of respect for Haigh and this approach.
-I am extremely wary of any research that has strongly held one-sided opinions, and Haigh was a breath of fresh air for me in seeing both sides of each myth for the most part.

-I found this paper personally compelling as I have an extended family member who has suffered from depression for many years; he is now in his sixties.
-I was pleased that Haigh brought attention to depression in older adults, as it relates to the experience with my family member.
 With our aging population, I see the increasing importance of this field.
-I felt incredibly uplifted that we could have a fresh, unbiased view of depression in the older population, and it seemed very hopeful that treatment, especially psychotherapy, could have a great impact on these folks.
+I felt uplifted that we could have a fresh, unbiased view of depression in the older population, and it seemed very hopeful that treatment, especially psychotherapy, could have a great impact on these folks.